Kayenta, Arizona

-Kayenta (' meaning "Fingers of Water" because of how water runs down the rocks when it rains) is a U.S. town which is part of the Navajo Nation and is in Navajo County, Arizona, United States.
+Kayenta (', meaning "Fingers of Water" because of how water runs down the local rock formations when it rains) is a U.S. town which is part of the Navajo Nation and is in Navajo County, Arizona, United States.
 Established November 13, 1986, the Kayenta Township is unique in currently being the only "township" existing under the laws of the Navajo Nation.

 The population was 5,189 at the 2010 census.
-Kayenta is located 25 mi south of Monument Valley and contains a number of hotels and motels which serve visitors to Monument Valley.
+Kayenta is located at the junction of U.S. Route 160 and the southern end of U.S. Route 163.
+It is 25 mi south of Monument Valley and contains a number of hotels and motels which serve visitors to Monument Valley.
 Like other places on the Navajo Nation, it is illegal to serve alcohol.
-Arizona does not observe Daylight Time; however, the Navajo Nation does.
+Greater Arizona does not observe Daylight saving time; however, the Navajo Nation does.

 Kayenta Township is the only municipal-style government on the Navajo Nation.
 It is regarded as a political sub-division of the Navajo Nation.
 It is managed by a five-member elected town board, which hires the township manager.

-Kayenta is the name for the Chapter, as well as the township.
-Kayenta Chapter (a political division within the Navajo Nation that is analogous to a county within a state) encompasses land in both Utah and Arizona.
+Kayenta is the name for the chapter (a political division within the Navajo Nation that is analogous to a county within a state), as well as the township.
+Kayenta Chapter encompasses land in both Utah and Arizona.
 Thus, the Navajo Nation's census figures for Kayenta Chapter are significantly different from those of Kayenta proper.

+Kayenta is also the name of one of the seven Navajo Nation Police districts.